727yubin/WiiSlides/README.md

 # WiiSlides
-Use your Wii Remote as a clicker for presentations on linux.
+Use your Wii Remote as a clicker for presentations on Linux.

 ## Requirements